Latschenharry/subspace/README.md

 Follow the official Docker install instructions: [Get Docker CE for Ubuntu](https://docs.docker.com/engine/installation/linux/docker-ce/ubuntu/)

-Make sure to change the `--env SUBSPACE_HTTP_HOST` to your publicly accessible domain name.
+Make sure to change the `--env SUBSPACE_HTTP_HOST` to your domain nameand `--env NAMESERVER` to your preffered Nameserver.

 ```bash